 Blaming shifting allows narcissists to distract from problems.
 Owning their faults triggers intense feelings they do not want to acknowledge, so shifting the focus by playing the victim works for them.
 When narcissists are in the victim position, it’s another way for them to hide.
 Shifting focus allows narcissists to redirect their attention to anything other than the true issues happening.

-Being the Victim Lowers Defenses, Increase Sympathy
+Being the Victim Lowers Defenses, Increases Sympathy

 Narcissists are masters of manipulation.
 They are okay with the attention that gives them what they want for their needs.
 When narcissists play the victim, it lowers the defenses of the true victim, the other person.
-By invoking sympathy and appearing vulnerable, they keep their victims in a caretaker role, ensuring the attention for what the narcissists want remains on them.
+By invoking sympathy and appearing vulnerable, they keep their victims in a caretaker role, ensuring that the attention for what the narcissists want remains on them.

 By portraying themselves as victims, they draw sympathy and support from those around them.
 They know people are naturally inclined to help someone they perceive as suffering.

 While gaining sympathy, narcissists will revert to childlike behaviors by putting the other person in a parental role.
-They may act innocent, and naive about their actions.
-Frequently victims and survivors of narcissistic abuse will say it felt like they no longer had an adult connection or relationship with the narcissist, they felt more like a parent and caregiver to them.
+They may act innocent and naive about their actions.
+Frequently, victims and survivors of narcissistic abuse will say it felt like they no longer had an adult connection or relationship with the narcissist; they felt more like a parent and caregiver to them.

-Seek Healing and Support for Narcissistic Abuse Recovery is Possible
+Seeking Healing and Support for Narcissistic Abuse Recovery is Possible

 Understanding why narcissists play the victim is the first step to breaking free from their manipulative grasp.
 Recognizing these tactics helps you regain clarity.
 Next, you must take healthy control of your life.
 It’s essential to remember that you are not alone on this journey.